Cliff fendlerbush

 - Is Cliff fendlerbush good for the Colorado Front Range?

-- Yes.
-Cliff fendlerbush is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+- Yes, Cliff fendlerbush is a well-suited shrub for Colorado's Front Range.

 - How big does Cliff fendlerbush get?